 As it becomes increasingly important and possible to move toward renewable energy sources, solar energy systems can be among the best new home features or home improvement investments you make.

 There are increasing numbers of programs to help finance the purchase of a home with a solar energy system.
 Mortgage financing options include your primary mortgage or a second mortgage such as a US HUD loan.
 Solar energy systems are often financed as part of a home equity loan, because the interest on the loan is tax deductible.
 Additionally, some states offer low interest loans to assist with system acquisition.
 See incentives for your state in our Clean Power Section on this web site.

 There are many incentives for installing solar PV and thermal systems.
-Since 2006, a federal tax credit equivalent to 30% of the cost of installation has been available for each system placed in service (with a $2000 cap for residential systems).
+Since 2006, a federal tax credit equivalent to 30% of the cost of installation has been available for each system placed in service.
 The Internal Revenue Code has a 5-Year Accelerated Depreciation Schedule for commercial solar systems Tax incentives vary from state-to-state.

 If “net metering” is available in your state, you can sell excess electricity to your utility.
-Excess electricity generated will spin your meter backwards, which has the effect of selling your excess power to the utility at a full retail rate.
-On a monthly basis, you pay only the “net” of what power you used.
+Any excess electricity that has been generated will cause your meter to turn backward, which has a similar impact as if you were to sell your extra power back to the utility company at full retail price.
+Each month, you only be required to pay the net of the power consumed within the monthly cycle.

 Net metering is the term for tracking your net power usage from the utility.
 When a solar PV system is connected to the electric utility grid, you sell power to the grid when you have a surplus, and you purchase electricity when you need it.
 When you sell power, your electric meter literally turns backward.
 Thus, the usage indicated on the meter is the “net” amount.
 Exact provisions vary with each state, but the effect is to allow you to generate excess power during the day, and use it at night, without needing batteries.